Explore more blogs

 Oops!
 Something went wrong while submitting the form.

-The platform has plenty of draws, like name recognition, no platform fees, and quick campaign setup.
-But you can’t write off the drawbacks—there's no event functionality, donation forms are lackluster, and it's missing donor management tools.
+While the platform offers advantages like name recognition, no platform fees, and quick campaign setup, it also comes with some drawbacks.
+There's no event functionality, the donation forms are basic, and it lacks donor management tools.

-1. Givebutter: One place to raise funds, host events, & engage supporters
+1. Givebutter: One place to raise funds, host events, and engage supporters

 2. Kickstarter: Fast-track fundraising for creative projects